Tail Optimality and Performance Analysis of the Nudge*(M) Scheduling Algorithm: Introduction

-The main contributions of the paper are the following: \begin{enumerate} \item We introduce the Nudge-$M$ scheduling algorithm and derive simple explicit results for the ATIR of Nudge-$M$ as well as for the parameter $M$ that maximizes the ATIR of Nudge-$M$.
-These explicit results are expressed in terms of the Laplace transforms $\tilde S(s)$, $\tilde S_1(s)$ and $\tilde S_2(s)$ evaluated in $s=-\theta_Z$. \item We present explicit results for the ATIR of Nudge-$M$, with $M$ optimized, in heavy traffic (as $\lambda$ tends to one) that depend only on $p$, $E[X_1]$, $E[X_2]$. \item We prove that Nudge-$M$, with $M$ optimized, maximizes the ATIR in a large family of Nudge scheduling algorithms $\mathcal{F}$. \item We present a numerical method to compute the mean response time of Nudge-$M$ as well as the type-1 and type-2 job response time distribution.
-Numerical results show that Nudge-$M$ also yields significant gains for the mean response time. \end{enumerate} The first three contributions are established for any class-I job size distribution.
-The final contribution is made under the assumption that job sizes follow a phase-type distribution.
-This numerical method is very different from the methods used in \cite{nudge} and \cite{vanhoudt_nudge}, because it is on longer possible to create a simple link between the Nudge-$M$ queue and the FCFS queue.
+The main contributions of the paper are the following: \begin{enumerate} \item We introduce the Nudge*$(M)$ scheduling algorithm and derive simple explicit results for the ATIR of Nudge*$(M)$ as well as for the parameter $M$ that maximizes the ATIR of Nudge*$(M)$.
+These explicit results are expressed in terms of the Laplace transforms $\tilde S(s)$, $\tilde S_1(s)$ and $\tilde S_2(s)$ evaluated in $s=-\theta_Z$. \item We present explicit results for the ATIR of Nudge*$(M)$, with $M$ optimized, in heavy traffic (as $\lambda$ tends to one) that depend only on $p$, $E[X_1]$, $E[X_2]$ and show that the ATIR coincides with that of the $\gamma$-Boost algorithm in \citep{boostZiv} in the limit. \item We prove that Nudge*$(M)$, with $M=M_{opt}$, maximizes the ATIR in a large family of Nudge scheduling algorithms $\mathcal{F}$. \item We present a numerical method to compute the mean response time of Nudge*$(M)$ as well as the type-1 and type-2 job response time distribution.
+Numerical results show that Nudge*$(M)$ also yields significant gains for the mean response time. \end{enumerate} The first three contributions are established for any class-I job size distribution.
+An extended 3-page abstract that summarizes the first three contributions was presented at the ACM Sigmetrics MAMA workshop on June 14th 2024 \citep{charletMAMA}.
+The fourth contribution is made under the assumption that job sizes follow a phase-type distribution.
+This numerical method is very different from the methods used in \citep{nudge} and \citep{vanhoudt_nudge}, because it is no longer possible to create a simple link between the Nudge*$(M)$ queue and the FCFS queue.
 This forced us to use a radically different approach.